ajfigueroa/ajfigueroa.github.io/_drafts/dfs_subviews.md

 14. imageView has no subviews so we've exhausted this view
 ```

 If the above look familiar to you then you're noticing something very important.
-These steps are essentially the same as the steps outlined in the "Depth First Search" section traversal.
+These steps are essentially the same as the steps outlined in the "Depth First Search" traversal.

-### Reverse engineering `recursiveDescription`
+## Reverse engineering `recursiveDescription`

+It looks like `recursiveDescription` is using DFS to print out its hierarchy but how can we confirm this without looking at the source code?

+We'll have to attempt to reverse engineer this by treating the function as a black box.
+We don't know how it works but we can observe what the output is for varying inputs:

-It'll help to first simplify what we want to print out in our `recursiveDescription`.
+Additionally, it'll help to simplify what we want to print out in our version of `recursiveDescription`.
 We'll change the previous output to ignore the spaces around the pipes (`|`):

 ```